Do I Need An Antique Appraisal?

 What’s So Complicated about Antique Appraisals?

-Determining an artwork’s value isn’t as simple as looking in a catalogue, or even checking the asking prices on an online auction site.
-Firstly, the prices you see on websites like EBay are simply what the owners are asking, not what they are being purchased for.
-Secondly, it is extremely common for these sellers to invent prices arbitrarily without any kind of extensive research; meaning items are often listed for far less, or for far more, than they are worth.
+Determining an artwork’s value isn’t as simple as looking in a catalog, or even checking the asking prices on an online auction site.
+Firstly, the prices you see on websites like eBay are simply what the owners are asking, not what they are being purchased for.
+Secondly, it is extremely common for these sellers to invent prices arbitrarily without any kind of extensive research; meaning items are often listed for far less, or for far more than they are worth.
 And thirdly, the condition of the item can greatly affect what it is worth as well, making it difficult to simply ask for the same price that others are selling for.
 This is why getting an antique appraisal, or market analysis from a local Sarasota expert is so important.